erayerdin/pyairmore/README.md

 # Contribution

-Please refer to [contribution page](CONTRIBUTING.md) before contributing.
+Please refer to [contribution guide](CONTRIBUTING.md) before contributing.

+You can, then, quickly contribute by cloning the project, opening it up with your favorite IDE or text editor which supports TODOs and check todos for needs, or you can also check the issues.